Quantum thermal machine regimes in the transverse-field Ising model

 Building on the understanding provided by infinitesimal work strokes, we extend our analysis to finite-size work steps.
-For large differences in temperature between the cold and hot bath, the regimes of operation are qualitatively similar to the infinitesimal case, with a shift in the boundary between accelerator and heat engine that can be understood from the quasiparticle spectrum.
+For large differences in temperature between the cold and hot bath, the regimes of operation are qualitatively similar to the infinitesimal case, with a shift in the boundary between accelerator and heat engine operation.
 As the difference in the temperatures of the two reservoirs becomes small, refrigerator and heater regimes can emerge, particularly close to the quantum critical point of the system.

 This paper is organised as follows.
 In Sec.~\ref{formalism} we introduce the model, parameterise the thermodynamic cycle, and describe the possible regimes of operation.
 In Sec.~\ref{results} we present our results: we present and interpret the regimes of operation and performance of a thermal machine with an infinitesimal work stroke, and then extend this analysis to a finite-size work stroke.
 We conclude in Sec.~\ref{conclusion}.